tkaitchuck/aHash/README.md

 ## Speed

-When it is available aHash uses two rounds of AES encryption using the AES-NI instruction per 16 bytes of input.
+When it is available aHash uses AES rounds using the AES-NI instruction.
+AES-NI is very fast (on an intel i7-6700 it is as fast as a 64 bit multiplication.) and handles 16 bytes of input at a time, while being a very strong permutation.
-On an intel i7-6700 this is as fast as a 64 bit multiplication, but it has the advantages of being a much stronger permutation and handles 16 bytes at a time.

 This is obviously much faster than most standard approaches to hashing, and does a better job of scrambling data than most non-secure hashes.

 On an intel i7-6700 compiled on nightly Rust with flags `-C opt-level=3 -C target-cpu=native -C codegen-units=1`: